Go style guide

 Code checking

-go vet, which checks correctness, should be used as part of your build process.
+go vet checks for correctness and should be used as part of your build process.
+It is typically included in a golangci-lint run.

 External dependencies